nmcdonnell-kx/docs/docs/interfaces/arrow/reference.md

 ### `ipc.serializeArrow`

-*Convert a kdb+ mixed list of Arrow array data to an Arrow table and serialize to an Arrow stream*
+*Convert a kdb+ mixed list of array data to an Arrow table and serialize to an Arrow stream*

 ```q
 .arrowkdb.ipc.serializeArrow[schema_id;array_data]